 How Often Can I Use a Furminator on My Aussie?

-Another thing to consider is that dogs shed even more than usual during certain parts of the year.
-Your Australian Shepherd will be losing their winter coat and shedding a lot more than usual in the spring and summer.
+Another thing to consider is that most dogs shed even more than usual during certain parts of the year.
+Australian Shepherds lose their winter coats and shed a lot more than usual in the spring and summer.
 You might want to consider using the furminator at least once per week during these times to reduce the amount of dog hair in your home.

 Does a Furminator Damage an Aussie’s Coat?

 One of the biggest worries in using a furminator is that it will damage the dog’s coat and cause it to grow back incorrectly.
 To avoid this happening, it is important that you purchase the correct type of furminator.
-For an Australian Shepherd, it is recommended to buy a large size, and it is crucial to get the long-haired variety.
+For a standard Australian Shepherd, it is recommended to buy a large size, but for mini Aussies a small or medium would be a better size.

 To be sure that you don’t cause any damage when using the furminator, be gentle with the tool.
 If it has been a while since you’ve used the tool, try brushing through your Aussie’s coat with a regular brush first.
-This will detangle your dog’s hair so that the furminator doesn’t pull on the tangles or rip out any hair that shouldn’t come out.
+This will detangle your dog’s hair so that the furminator doesn’t pull on the tangles.

 How Much Hair Does a Furminator Remove?

 The furminator works by removing loose hair from your dog’s undercoat.
 When used properly, the furminator won’t remove any hair unless it has already fallen off of your dog.
-Therefore, the furminator will only remove as much hair as is needed.
+Therefore, the furminator will only remove loose hair.